COGSLLC/civicjournal-time/DEMOMODE.md

   3. Inserts each reconstructed record
   4. Commits and logs `revert` as a special CJ-T leaf
 * **Safety**: wraps in a transaction so you can abort if anything goes wrong.
+* **Implemented**: the `revert` command now connects to PostgreSQL, truncates the target table, inserts each `field`/`value` pair from the reconstructed JSON, and records the revert as a new leaf in the journal.

 ---